mserajnik/vmangos-deploy/README.md

 > A Docker setup for VMaNGOS

-This is a simplified Docker setup for [VMaNGOS][vmangos] based on my [previous project][vmangos-docker].
-It aims to improve upon its foundation while providing a much nicer experience for the user and features a number of big improvements:
+This is a Docker-based solution for running [VMaNGOS][vmangos] that focuses on providing a streamlined and user-friendly experience.
+It offers a range of features that simplify managing a VMaNGOS setup:

 + __Prebuilt Docker images for both `x86_64` and `aarch64`, leveraging GitHub__
-  __Actions:__ you no longer need to spend a lot of time re-compiling VMaNGOS every time you want to update.
-In addition, the Docker images have been completely rewritten and optimized for size and previously redundant images have been merged into a single one
+  __Actions:__ simply pull the provided images that have been optimized for size, performance and stability instead of having to re-compile VMaNGOS yourself every time you want to update
 + __The ability to run VMaNGOS configured for any of its supported client__ __versions:__ prebuilt images for all versions ranging from `1.6.1.4544` to `1.12.1.5875` are provided
-+ __Seamless automated database migrations:__ by pulling the latest Docker images and recreating the containers, migrations are applied automatically to keep your database up-to-date
++ __Seamless, automated database migrations:__ when pulling the latest Docker images and re-creating the containers, migrations are applied automatically to keep your database up-to-date at all times
-+ __A more transparent and easier to follow user experience:__ due to the prebuilt images the number of different commands that need to be run to manage the server has been greatly reduced and thus it is no longer necessary to use various scripts to install, update and manage VMaNGOS.
-Instead, you can simply use the Docker CLI (or any other tool that is able to manage Docker containers)
++ __A transparent and easy-to-follow user experience:__ the number of different commands that need to be run to install and manage VMaNGOS is kept to a minimum.
+You can use the Docker CLI or any other tool that is able to manage Docker containers
-+ __A much tidier repository structure:__ the VMaNGOS configuration can be found in [`./config`](config), everything else that is shared between the containers and your host system lives inside [`./storage`](storage)
++ __A clean and organized structure:__ the VMaNGOS configuration can be found in [`./config`](config), everything else that is shared between the Docker containers and your host system lives inside [`./storage`](storage)

 The Docker images are built daily, unless there have been no new commits to